6 We Need an Emotional Journey, a Character Arc

 To reinforce how the emotional arc works, analyzing Winter Soldier via our ten outline points will help.

 1. Establishment: Here Cap is trying to fit into his new environment.
 He’s trying to learn about the modern world (we see his conversation with Sam) but he is still primarily a soldier.
 He gets an assignment from S.H.I.E.L.D. and goes off.
 What he knows is being a soldier and he’s, mostly, comfortable with that.
+A theme of this movie is Cap’s values still matter.
+He’s not just a relic.
+Here, he’s thinking his values do not matter because he does not fit into the modern world.

 2. World Turned Upside Down: When Cap learns about Project Insight and that secrets are being kept from him, he is shook.
+Fury tells him, basically, that his values do not matter in the modern world.

 3. Fallout: Notice how he goes to visit his past at the Smithsonian.
 He goes and talks to Peggy.
 He is feeling he doesn’t fit in at all.
 He even, gasp!, tells Sam he is thinking about leaving the service.
 What?
 He’s so shaken that he might stop being a soldier.
 This is a very emotionally vulnerable state for him and clearly demonstrates how getting his world turned upside down has punched him in his emotional gut.